How often should you have your furnace inspected in Meridian?

 - Yellow Pilot Light: If the furnace’s pilot light is yellow instead of blue, it’s not just trying to be fashionable.
 It could indicate issues with the gas piping or ventilation, which a qualified HVAC technician can address.

-- Frequent Cycles: If your furnace is frequently turning on and off, it might be a sign of a malfunctioning thermostat or improper airflow.
+- Frequent Cycles: If your furnace turns on and off repeatedly, it may indicate a malfunctioning thermostat or airflow issues.

 The mantra ‘prevention is better than cure’ holds, but this should not blind us to the need for vigilance between those regular HVAC technician checks.
 Instead of being reactive – bracing for the cold snap or waiting for a furnace breakdown – why not take a more proactive stance?